danigb/soundfont-player/README.md

 The possible values for the options object are:

+- `nameToUrl`: a function to convert from instrument name to url.
+By default uses Soundfont.nameToUrl
 - `destination`: by default Soundfont uses the `audioContext.destination` but you can override it.
 - `gain`: the gain of the player (1 by default)
 - `notes`: an array of the notes to decode.
 It can be an array of strings with note names or an array of numbers with midi note numbers.
 This is a performance option: since decoding mp3 is a cpu intensive process, you can limit the number of notes you want and reduce the time to load the instrument.